Brian Kenney

 Add to lightboxDownload comp

-American Oystercatcher / American Pied Oystercatcher / Oystercatcher (Haematopus palliatus) on oyster bar, with small arthopod prey, Gulf of Mexico, Florida.
+American Oystercatcher / American Pied Oystercatcher / Oystercatcher (Haematopus palliatus) searching for food on oyster bar, Gulf of Mexico, Florida.
 Range = coastal areas of North, Central, & South America from Baja California & New England south to Argentina & Chile.
 Protected by the Migratory Bird Treaty Act of 1918.

 © Brian Kenney